shreyashankar/toy-ml-pipeline/README.md

 The dev directory's subdirectories represent the components in the pipeline.
 These subdirectories contain the outputs of each component respectively, where the outputs are versioned with the timestamp the component was run.
 The `utils.io` library contains helper functions to write outputs and load the latest component output as input to another component.
 To inspect the filesystem structure further, you can call `io.list_files(dirname)`, which returns the immediate files in `dirname`.

-If you have write permissions, store your keys/ids in an `.env` file, and the `Makefile` will automatically pick it up.
+If you have write permissions, store your keys/ids in an `.env` file and export them as environment variables.
 If you do not have write permissions, you will run into an error if you try to write to the S3 bucket.

 ## Utils documentation